ICO launches a new GDPR Certification schemeMay 10, 2019Other

 - An organisation will now be able to show it’s customers that it take data protection seriously.

 - An organisation will be able to use Certification as a method to exhibit its compliance with GDPR.

 - The ICO will soon be approving the criteria of the certification scheme and also tackle other general issues.

-- Once an authorised certification body has evaluated and approved an organisation, it will issue the data protection certificate, seal or mark relevant to that scheme.
+- Once an organisation gets approval from an authorised certification body, it will gain a data protection certificate, seal or mark relevant to that scheme.